 - 16. Subject to paragraph 17, a priority document available to the service from a participating digital library is available via the service only the Offices by which access is authorized by the applicant in accordance with the operating procedures and technical requirements referred to in paragraph 22. - 17.
-A trademark priority document available to the service from a participating digital library at the request of the applicant is available to any accessing Office.
+A trademark priority document available to the service from a participating digital library at the request of the applicant (to the relevant depositing Office) is available to any accessing Office.